 A Healthy Workforce

 Environmental Services strives to be a “people-centered” workplace.
 This means that we care about the health and well-being of our employees as human beings, and we work hard to support our employees.
 Employees can reach out to PEER volunteers: fellow employees trained to listen with empathy; provide a neutral, safe, respectful and confidential sounding board; and connect employees with helpful resources.
-We offer BES Breaktimes: scheduled times for employees to take a break and participate in yoga, Zumba, a presentation by a colleague, or other activities.
-City employees have access to the Employee Assistance Program (EAP), which helps connect them to counseling, legal, financial, and other support services.
-For more about City employee benefits, visit this page.
+City employees have access to the Employee Assistance Program, which helps connect them to counseling, legal, financial, and other support services.
+Find more about City employee benefits.